 In general, the higher the strength of the aggregate, the more likely it is to be resistant to the passage of ions.
 But this is not always so.

-For example, granite aggregate has been used for several significant projects due to its high strength; however, Concrete made with this material has been found to provide relatively poor diffusion resistance results.
+For example, granite aggregate has been used in several significant projects due to its high strength; however, Concrete made with this material has been found to exhibit relatively poor diffusion resistance.
 This is likely due to microcracks in the aggregate.

 Likely, a substantial amount of the diffusion in Concrete proceeds along the interface between the aggregate and the cement paste.
-This region may prove to be more critical than the bulk diffusion resistance of the aggregate.
-Specific aggregates have a smoother profile than others, affecting the apparent diffusion path.
+This region may prove more critical than the aggregate’s bulk diffusion resistance.
+Some aggregates have a smoother profile than others, which affects the apparent diffusion path.

-Adding additives, such as microsilica, to the Concrete is beneficial as it increases the diffusion path by blocking the pores in the Concrete.
+Adding additives, such as microsilica, to concrete is beneficial, as it increases the diffusion path by blocking pores in the Concrete.

-The primary concern with this and other additives is the additional care required when casting on the construction site, as well as the assumption that the Concrete will transform into an impermeable covering with additive X. This is not a safe assumption, as the Concrete will still retain some degree of porosity.
+The primary concern with this and other additives is the additional care required when casting on the construction site, as well as the assumption that the Concrete will become impermeable with additive X. This is not a safe assumption, as the Concrete will still retain some degree of porosity.

 Join the conversation by replying on Bluesky.